caitlinyih/technicalTest/README.md

 A CLI programme that automatically transfers funds from the customer’s savings account to their current account to minimise overdraft fees.

 ## Build Details
-Written in Java 15 with Gradle build automation tool to configure dependencies.
+Written in Java 15 with Gradle build automation tool to configure dependencies (see `build.gradle`)

 ## Requirements
 Gradle required to build JAR file, but this is done **automatically** when using constructing the `.jar` file in the set-up.